Top 10 Attractions in Turin

 3. THE PORTA PALAZZO MARKET

 The largest European market is in Turin, the Porta Palazzo!
 This huge multicultural crossroad, located on the Piazza della Repubblica, hosts more than 1000 stands on 50000 square meters.
-It is a unique place where East meets West: Italian farmers trade next to their competitors from Morocco and China.
+It is a unique place and point of interest in turin where East meets West: Italian farmers trade next to their competitors from Morocco and China.
 Visitors from all over the world come here just to catch a glimpse but find themselves dragging shopping bags full of fresh, high quality food.
 My advice: purchase local farmers’ seasonal goods and don’t forget to ask for some special recipes.
 Practice your Italian and it will surely be easier to bargain.

 4. TURIN EYE